kframework/c-semantics/semantics/README.md

    other module, but if they do, then it should better be another `-SYNTAX` module.

-6. For any module `A`, if the module `A-SYNTAX` exists, then the first line of module `A` should be `imports A-SYNTAX` (i.e., this imports statement should be ordered first and followed by the remaning imports).

-7. I try to avoid giant modules, especially giant `SYNTAX` modules.
+6. I try to avoid giant modules, especially giant `SYNTAX` modules.
 These seem analagous to putting everything in a global namespace and can make figuring out other modules' true dependencies difficult.

-8. `context` rules should probably go in semantic modules and not syntactic modules because they often have awkward dependencies (e.g., `reval` and `peval` in the C semantics).
+7. `context` rules should probably go in semantic modules and not syntactic modules because they often have awkward dependencies (e.g., `reval` and `peval` in the C semantics).

-9. My module names generally correspond somehow to file names, but with dashes for slashes.
+8. My module names generally correspond somehow to file names, but with dashes for slashes.
 E.g., the module called `C-EXPRESSION-FUNCTION-CALL` is at `language/expression/function-call.k`.

-10. The word "semantics" in module names and elsewhere is usually terribly redundant.
+9. The word "semantics" in module names and elsewhere is usually terribly redundant.

-11. I like to "declare" variables in rules at the point where they're bound (i.e., on the left side of the `=>`).
+10. I like to "declare" variables in rules at the point where they're bound (i.e., on the left side of the `=>`).
 This can help make rules easier to read, in my experience.
 But I don't do this too religiously.

-12. I prefer `func'`, `func''`, etc. for "auxillary" syntax productions.
+11. I prefer `func'`, `func''`, etc. for "auxillary" syntax productions.